grindsa/acme2certifier/docs/acme_ca.md

 dns_validation_timeout: 10
 ```

-In case you are planning to use HTTP Challenge validaton:
+In case you are planning to use HTTP Challenge validation:

 - Your `acme2certifier` server must be able to reach the CA.
 - Your `acme2certifier` server needs to be accessible from the internet.